Edvinkajen/NextRound/README.md

 ## Project Status

 > [!NOTE]
 > NextRound is an active hobby and learning project.
-Both hardware and firmware are under continuous development, with planned improvements in sensor calibration, UI polish, and mobile app support.
+Both hardware and firmware are under continuous development, with planned improvements and features in both hardware and software.
 > ***If you come up with a good solution or a feature you'd like me to add, feel free to open a pull request and i'll take a look!***

 ## ToDo